EricKim27/EbonDB/README.md

-## PyDB - a DBMS made from python
+## PyDB - a DBMS made using python
  PyDB is a DBMS made using python.

 Now, since this is just some BS I made to learn more about OOP, please don't expect it to work like MySQL, MariaDB, MongoDB, etc. I really have no idea about databases.
 I'm just making it based on my understandings of DB after fiddling around with MariaDB.
 Heck, I don't even know all the sql statements.

-Currently, it is not ready for use.
 It currently can do:
  - creating database
  - removing database
  - creating tables